22/23 FA Cup Predictions & Betting Tips

 In play betting has become a go-to for punters in recent years, with many firms offering cash-out bets, live in-play odds and in the FA Cup’s case, you can even watch live matches with some firms as you place your in-play bets – proof if it was ever needed that we are living in a truly remarkable time for sports betting.

-So if you think there’s a chance that the plucky underdog can knock out the Premier League giant in the Fifth Round, you can bet on that with a few simple taps of your phone on your chosen app.
+So if you think there’s a chance that the plucky underdog can knock out the Premier League giant in the Third Round, you can bet on that with a few simple taps of your phone on your chosen app.
 There are plenty of other markets to choose from when it comes to In Play betting though, including which team will score next, which player will score next, whether there will be a goal before a certain time in the game, and so many more.
-LiveScore Bet and Sky Bet are among the bookmakers to offer inplay bets.
+Sky Bet are among the bookmakers to offer inplay bets.

 Full Time Results